 Hans Harris from Firetoss mentions even more factors that increase the time needed to develop effective paid ads: “The structure of your paid ad campaigns and ad groups must match as closely as possible searchers’ intent based on the keyword research you conduct and the product(s) or service(s) you offer.
 I would expect around one hour of keyword research per topic, another hour organizing the keywords into campaigns and ad groups, at least one-hour writing ad copy and setting up your ad account for success, and potentially many hours setting up your ad account to track conversions.”

 And educating yourself on how to construct effective paid ads can consume even more time.
 Haus von Albe’s Christina Albe reports that her employment at Facebook gave her new insight into the time investment paid ads require for learning.
 “It wasn’t until I…had to learn the ins and outs of the Facebook platform that I realized how difficult it is for the everyday person to utilize ads,” she says.
 “It truly requires time and concentration to learn what you’re doing before you start to spend a lot of money.”

-3. Running ads can get expensive, but the process doesn’t have to break the bank to be effective
+3. Running ads can get expensive, but you don’t have to break the bank

 Marc Andre of Vital Dollar was surprised at how easy it was to run Facebook ads at a low cost per click, especially when he just started out with the ad network: “With only a few small tweaks to the Facebook ad copy I was able to get a much lower cost per click than I anticipated.”